AndyShiue/AndyShiue.github.io/_posts/Ende/2016-10-11-hierarchies.md

 In either case, Currying induce an overhead to the machine.

 Sometimes zero-cost abstractions is achieved by fallbacking to a lower-level outset, retaining the ability to build higher abstraction.
-In Currying, the case we focus on, I propose to provide uncurried functions by default, but provide special mechanisms to be generic over arity.
+In Currying, the case we focus on, I propose to provide not only uncurried functions by default, but also special mechanisms to be generic over arity.
 Below is an example of such a function, in which we sum up 2 natural numbers inductively:

 $$